Last updated at 19:23, 5 Aug 2014 Uploaded at 17:59, 19 Jul 2014

 <source ini files>

 This argument can take several forms.
-When using either value transfer (default) or comparison (-c) mode, you can pass the script either a single source file, a directory, or a file pattern.
+When using either the value transfer (default) or comparison (-c) modes, you can pass the script either a single source file, a directory, or a file pattern.
 The behavior changes based on what is passed as follows: